adityaprasad502/adityaprasad502/README.md

 <details>
 <summary><b>Random Quotes for Today</b></summary>
 <br>
-<pre><code>1 » Remember that a gesture of friendship, no matter how small, is always appreciated. - H. Jackson Brown Jr.</code></pre>
+<pre><code>1 » It is not a lack of love, but a lack of friendship that makes unhappy marriages. - Friedrich Nietzsche</code></pre>
-<pre><code>2 » Do not wait; the time will never be 'just right.'
-Start where you stand, and work with whatever tools you may have at your command, and better tools will be found as you go along. - George Herbert</code></pre>
+<pre><code>2 » The most technologically efficient machine that man has ever invented is the book. - Northrop Frye</code></pre>
-<pre><code>3 » I have always found that mercy bears richer fruits than strict justice. - Abraham Lincoln</code></pre>
+<pre><code>3 » Bad things are not the worst things that can happen to us.
+Nothing is the worst thing that can happen to us! - Richard Bach</code></pre>
 </details>

 <!--END_SECTION:waka-->